GOP senators see political, principle gain in court fight

 Ginsburg, 87, died Friday of metastatic pancreatic cancer.
 Her casket will remain on view through Thursday at the court.
 She will lie in state at the U.S. Capitol this week, the first woman accorded that honor.

-Associated Press writers Mark Sherman, Andrew Taylor, Matthew Daly in Washington, Darlene Superville in Pittsburgh, Alex Jaffe in Wilmington, Del., and Jonathan Lemire in New York contributed to this report.
+Associated Press writers Mark Sherman, Kevin Freking, Andrew Taylor and Matthew Daly in Washington; Darlene Superville in Pittsburgh; Alex Jaffe in Wilmington, Delaware; and Jonathan Lemire in New York contributed to this report.